ccme/ccmed/README.md

       * if by value, normal SMTP S/MIME procedures are followed.
 * Email address creation (multi-user).
   * can register and create an email identity and make a private key.
-  * easy registration with ccme.com for forwarding a ccme handle to a local mail store.
+  * easy registration with ccme.com for forwarding a ccme handle to a local mail store.  (see Certificate Creation)
   * can mark address to be publicly shared via LDAP.
   * can register server with ccme.com to be discoverable in other directories.
   * can upload an image to be displayed with cert lookup.